 We completed performance evaluations in January, and one of the conversations I’ve been having with my team members is, “what can you do to be a star in 2017?”
 It’s an important discussion to have, for a couple of reasons.
 First off, most people haven’t even considered the question.
 They have the idea that stardom is some […]

 It’s almost inevitable.
 At some point your boss is going to pull you aside or ask in a meeting, “Can’t you make the team work harder?”
 Sometimes this is in response to a project that’s slipping, sometimes they just don’t feel that the team “has a sense of urgency.”
-After all, how committed could they be […]
+After all, how committed could they […]

 I love to cook.
 I love wandering through a grocery store looking for interesting ingredients, paging through cookbooks, chopping vegetables, measuring, mixing, sautéing, baking.
 As a programmer / manager, I don’t have that many opportunities to make something physical, but cooking is an intensely pleasurable experience, especially when the results match the intentions.
 Unsurprisingly, I don’t like […]